Scores poisoned in Aleppo gas attack, Syria and Russia blame rebels

 Abdel-Salam Abdel-Razak, an official from the Nour el-Din al-Zinki insurgent faction, said rebels did not own chemical weapons or have the capacity to produce them.

-Abu Omar, a Failaq al-Sham spokesman, accused Damascus of trying to create “a malicious charade” as a pretext to attack rebel towns.
+Abu Omar, a Failaq al-Sham spokesperson, accused Damascus of trying to create “a malicious charade” as a pretext to attack rebel towns.

 The UK-based Observatory said government shelling earlier on Saturday had killed two women and seven children in a village in Idlib.